Stew Barber: Professional career

 In 1962, he was moved to left tackle, protecting quarterbacks Warren Rabb, Jack Kemp and Al Dorow.
 He helped the team win two straight AFL Championships.
 In 1962, he filled in 6 games at left guard in place of an injured Billy Shaw.

 Barber announced his retirement after the 1969 season.
 In his career he only missed one game, made first-team All-AFL two straight seasons and played in five consecutive AFL All-Star games.
 In 1970, he was named to the second-team American Football League All-Time Team.

-Personal life
+Personal life and death

-After football, he worked in the Buffalo Bills front office as a college scout, assistant General Manager and Vice President.
+After football, Barber worked in the Buffalo Bills front office as a college scout, assistant general manager and vice president.
 On March 14, 1983, he resigned from the team.

 Barber was the offensive line coach for the New York Stars and Charlotte Hornets of the World Football League in 1974, under head coach, Babe Parilli.

+Barber died on June 11, 2025, at the age of 85.